guypursey/hithercontent/README.md

 You can then use the initiated `hithercontent` object to fetch content from the GatherContent API.

+*(Tip: If using Git to version your code, add `_auth.js` or your equivalent filename to your `.gitignore` file.
+Storing your username and API key in a separate JSON file means you can version your code and share it without worrying about releasing the details to the public.
+By adding the authentication details filename to `.gitignore`, you remove the risk of accidentally commiting the details to your repository.)*

 ## Example

 Assuming you have a string called `request` containing the API call details,